Stress (linguistics): Non-phonemic stress

 In some languages, the placement of stress can be determined by rules.
 It is thus not a phonemic property of the word, because it can always be predicted by applying the rules.

 Languages in which the position of the stress can usually be predicted by a simple rule are said to have fixed stress.
-For example, in Czech, Finnish, Icelandic and Hungarian, the stress almost always comes on the first syllable of a word.
+For example, in Czech, Finnish, Icelandic, Hungarian and Latvian, the stress almost always comes on the first syllable of a word.
 In Armenian the stress is on the last syllable of a word.
 In Quechua, Esperanto, and Polish, the stress is almost always on the penult (second-last syllable).
 In Macedonian, it is on the antepenult (third-last syllable).

-Other languages have stress placed on different syllables but in a predictable way, as in Classical Arabic and Latin, where stress is conditioned by the structure of particular syllables.
+Other languages have stress placed on different syllables but in a predictable way, as in Classical Arabic and Latin, where stress is conditioned by the weight of particular syllables.
 They are said to have a regular stress rule.

 Statements about the position of stress are sometimes affected by the fact that when a word is spoken in isolation, prosodic factors (see below) come into play, which do not apply when the word is spoken normally within a sentence.
-French words are sometimes said to be stressed on the final syllable, but that can be attributed to the prosodic stress that is placed on the last syllable (unless it is a schwa, when stress is placed on the second-last syllable) of any string of words in that language.
+French words are sometimes said to be stressed on the final syllable, but that can be attributed to the prosodic stress, which is placed on the last syllable (unless it is a schwa in which case the stress is placed on the second-last syllable) of any string of words in that language.
 Thus, it is on the last syllable of a word analyzed in isolation.
-The situation is similar in Standard Chinese.
-French (some authors add Chinese) can be considered to have no real lexical stress.
+The situation is similar in Mandarin Chinese.
+French and Georgian (and, according to some authors, Mandarin Chinese) can be considered to have no real lexical stress.

 Phonemic stress

-Languages such as English, Russian, Italian, Portuguese and Spanish, in which the position of stress in a word is not fully predictable, are said to have phonemic stress.
+With some exceptions above, languages such as Germanic languages, Romance languages, the East and South Slavic languages, Lithuanian, Greek, as well as others, in which the position of stress in a word is not fully predictable, are said to have phonemic stress.
 Stress in these languages is usually truly lexical and must be memorized as part of the pronunciation of an individual word.
 In some languages, such as Spanish, Portuguese, Catalan, Lakota and, to some extent, Italian, stress is even represented in writing using diacritical marks, for example in the Spanish words célebre and celebré.
 Sometimes, stress is fixed for all forms of a particular word, or it can fall on different syllables in different inflections of the same word.